 IMPORTANT NOTICE: Although there is no border control when traveling between Schengen countries you are under the obligation to have your passport with the valid visa on you at all times.

-Where to apply for a Schengen Visa
+- Where to apply for Visas

-Please note that only applications with all supporting documents as follows will be accepted.
+Please note that only applications with all supporting documents as follows below will be accepted.
 In some cases further documents and guarantees may be required upon preliminary examination.

 - Application form, duly completed and signed by the applicant.
 Minors must submit the legal guardian's letter of consent.
 Incomplete applications will not be accepted.